rdkcentral/firebolt-certification-suite/README.md

 **Configuration module**: This module serves to supply configuration overrides for certification tests when they are run on a specific platform under test.
 For instance, to enable CI/CD executions for some platforms, it is necessary to convert Firebolt commands to be sent via pubsub communication, rather than establishing a direct WebSocket connection to the platform.
 In the absence of a configuration module, the default communication and configuration will be utilized (i.e., connecting directly to platform on a device via WebSocket).

 **Validation module**: This module is designed to offer validation overrides or extensions for certification tests when they are executed on a firebolt platform under test.
-For example, additional distributor-level assertions on the Firebolt response obtained from the platform may be included
+For example, additional distributor-level assertions on the Firebolt response obtained from the platform may be included.

 ## Setup